andrei-zgirvaci/hide-me/README.md

 CONTRIBUTE: Contributions are always welcome!

-*If you can, please take a minute to star this repo and follow me, I will be much appreciated!!!*
+*If you can, please take a minute to star this repo and follow me, It will be much appreciated!!!*

 ##Installation
 To install this script, type following commands in your shell: